qzdark/wwebjs.dev-guide/src/guide/v2/installation/README.md

 If you already have Node installed, but you are using an older version that is below v12, you need to upgrade your Node to v12 or higher.
 That is important because `whatsapp-web.js v2` is requring that.
 :::

+Open the terminal, run the node -v command to make sure you've successfully installed Node.js.
+If it outputs v12.0.0 or higher, then you ready!
 ---

 ## Create your project folder

 After installing Node, you can now run commands in your console.
 We recommend using [npm](https://www.npmjs.com/), but you can use both [Yarn](https://yarnpkg.com/) and [pnpm](https://pnpm.io/) as package manager.
 However, we support all package managers in the guide.

 Let's get started.
-Open your terminal in your folder, execute this command and give your project a name, as well as version and more.
+Open your terminal in your folder, type this command in and execute it.
+This start a seqeuence, wich will ask you questions about your project.
+If you're not sure of something or want to skip it as a whole, leave it blank and press enter.

 <code-group>
 <code-block title="npm" active>